-The trustees have adopted a policy of aiming for the Charity to have unrestricted reserves equal to three months' core expenditure.
-As at 31 December 2020 these were £42,807in line with the reserves policy.
+The trustees have adopted a policy of aiming for the Charity to have unrestricted reserves equal to at least three months' core expenditure.
+As at 31 December 2021 these were $\pounds 68,055$ in line with this reserves policy.

 Risks